A California chicken plant just had the deadliest meatpacking outbreak yet.

 The coronavirus has fallen heavily on the people who cut and pack the US meat supply.
 After blitzing meatpacking plants all spring and summer, the illness has infected at least 43,100 of these workers and killed 206, according to the running tally kept by the Food and Environment Reporting Network’s Leah Douglas.
 Lately, new cases and deaths within the industry have been leveling off, according to Douglas’ data.
 And media attention has shifted from the deadly toll on workers to the gentle penalties the Trump administration has imposed on the massive companies that dominate the meat industry for their worker-safety performance during the crisis.

 But though it’s failed to garner much national attention, the deadliest meatpacking outbreak of all has unfolded in recent weeks in California’s agriculture-dominated San Joaquin Valley.
 On September 1, West Coast poultry powerhouse Foster Farms closed its Livingston, Calif., chicken plant by order of the Merced County Department of Public Health, after acknowledging 392 positive COVID-19 tests and eight deaths among employees.
-The Livingston facility’s outbreak has now claimed nine lives, the most COVID-related fatalities of any single meatpacking plant, according to FERN’s Douglas.
+After another plant employee who had been hospitalized with COVID since August died in mid-September, the outbreak’s death toll now stands at nine, the most COVID-related fatalities of any single meatpacking plant, according to FERN’s Douglas.

 Could the company have done more to prevent the outbreak?
 The Merced County health department repeatedly warned Foster Farms to ramp up efforts to protect its employees, before any deaths occurred.
 In an August 27 press release, the health department reported that it had been unsuccessfully urging Foster Farms to take precautionary safety measures since late June, a “month prior” to any COVID-related deaths.